 Rix Lounge is the 300-seat lounge offering specialty drinks and appetizers.
 The drink list includes the Strawberry-Banana Split and the Chocolate Martini.
 Appetizers range from chorizon flatbreads to a seasonal fruit and cheese platter.
 Rix Lounge is open from 5 p.m. to 2 a.m. daily.

-Siesta's Pool Bar and Grill in the Dig Site pool area, offers counter service food and drinks from 11 a.m. to 5 p.m.
+Siesta's Cantina in the Dig Site pool area, offers counter service food and drinks from 11 a.m. to 5 p.m.

 Laguna Bar also offers some light bite options.

-Room Service - There is room service available to resort guests, which offers continental breakfast (7-11 a.m.) and light (sandwiches, pizza, snacks) all-day dining (11 a.m.-11 p.m.).
+Room Service - There is room service available to resort guests, which offers continental breakfast (7-11 a.m.) and light (sandwiches, pizza, snacks) dining throughout the day (11 a.m.-11 p.m.).

 What are Rapid Fill Mugs?